Historic timeline (1497 BC – 1899)

 Alfred Adler establishes the school of individual psychology and becomes the first psychoanalyst to challenge Freud.
 He coins the terms ‘lifestyle’ and ‘inferiority complex’ in his book, ‘Study of Organ Inferiority and Its Psychical Compensations’.

-1920s during a period between the two world wars, Freudian theory shed a faint glow of hope on the outskirts of the custodial asylum.
+A period between the two world wars, Freudian theory shed a faint glow of hope on the outskirts of the custodial asylum.
 From shortly after the first world war moves were made: away from in-patient treatment towards outpatient treatment towards treatment without certification towards treatment near to patients homes But these moves only touched the edge of the mental health system.”

 The Mental Deficiency Act 1927 Local Authorities were given responsibility for providing occupation and training for those with Mental Deficiency.
 Mental Deficiency was defined as “a condition of arrested or incomplete development of mind existing before the age of 18 years whether arising from ‘inherent causes’ or induced by disease or injury.